-There are many direct and indirect factors that can affect if plants grow, how they grow, and whether they grow effectively.
+There are a range of direct and indirect factors that can affect if plants grow, how they grow, and whether they grow effectively.

-These factors tend to be either biotic (living), or abiotic (non living), and in this guide, we outline the range of these factors.
+These factors tend to be either biotic (living) or abiotic (non living), and in this guide, we outline the range of these factors.

-Summary – Factors That Affect How Plants Grow
+Summary – Factors That Affect The Growth Of Plants

-But, this is a simplistic view, and in reality there are more direct and indirect factors to consider.
+But, these are just the main factors, and in reality there are more direct and indirect factors to consider.

-Living things like plants, animals and fungi.
-They include:
+Biotic factors are living things like plants, animals and fungi.

 – Secondary plant life that affects the soil and the primary plant (like other types of plants, trees, pest plant species etc.)